-In the fall of 2017, New York allergist Dr. Scott Sicherer published a thoroughly updated edition of his book: Food Allergies: A Complete Guide for Eating When Your Life Depends on It.
-In the book, Sicherer answers about 1,000 food allergy questions in an easy-to-follow format.
-In the following Q&A, Allergic Living editor Gwen Smith lobs several of our readers’ questions at the specialist, who replies with informative and sometimes surprising answers.
+Dr. Scott Sicherer is the author of: Food Allergies: A Complete Guide for Eating When Your Life Depends on It, which tackles more than 1,000 food allergy questions.
+In the following Q&A, editor Gwen Smith directed several of Allergic Living readers’ own questions to the specialist, who replies with informative and sometimes surprising answers.

 Gwen Smith: Let’s start with the resistance to using an epinephrine auto-injector when a person is experiencing anaphylaxis.
 We often hear about this.
 What can you tell parents about how to get past the fears they may have?

 Dr. Scott Sicherer: This is a big issue.
 There’s never a study that comes out that says: “People are over-using this medication.”
 Or even that they’re using it as much as we think they should.
 In terms of why you should go ahead and use it: It’s safe, given in the auto-injector amounts.